pnp/copilot-feedback-bot/docs/setup.md

 5. In the project root folder, run: ```deploy/InstallToAzure.ps1```
 6. Installation will take upto 45 mins if not run before.
 7. You can run multiple times; if a resources is already created, it'll be skipped.

+## Build Docker Image
+To deploy the bot for production, we use docker to build a new bot image with the ASP.Net + JavaScript application in a single image.
+* Copy ``src\docker-compose.override - template.yml`` to ``src\docker-compose.override.yml``.
+* Fill out fields in override file.
+You'll need your Azure PaaS resource details + the bot app registration configuration.
+* Build image with ``docker-compose build``.

+## Deploy Docker Images
+* Push image to your created/existing ACR.
+* ...tbd...

+## PowerShell Setup for Cloud Components (Compute)
+Now with the backend created, the docker images pushed to an ACR, we can deploy the compute components in Azure App Services.
+...tbd...

 ## Manual Setup - Create Azure Resources
 You can deploy the ARM template manually: